BenderRobotics/brest/technical-debt.md

 It would be better if the resource indexes were consistent across the whole session.
 Therefore, should any changes occur between calls, the indexes of the resources listed would remain the same.

 The implementation would require keeping tracks of all available/taken resources across the session and generating consistent indexes for each of the resources.

+## Using @property for I/O bound operations
+The property call is somewhat hidden to the user, on a first glance it seems it is just a member access without additional cost.
+Having I/O operations (sending request to device) in property can be confusing for the user, as he might not expect getting transmition exceptions or transmition delays on a simple access.